 Vitamin C is an important dietary vitamin and plays many roles in skin health.
 One of its functions is to block the action of an enzyme called tyrosinase, which is essential for the formation of the pigment melanin.
 Application of large amounts of vitamin C to the skin will slowly fade away deposits of hyperpigmentation as long as the skin is also protected from sunlight with sunscreen or a hat.
 Vitamin C doesn’t seem to affect normal skin coloration – it will not, for example, fade away normal dark skin pigmentation, just the abnormal melanin deposits that are associated with sun damage.

-The problem with the use of vitamin C to treat hyperpigmentation is effectively getting it into the skin.
+The problem with the use of vitamin C for Hyperpigmentation Treatment is effectively getting it into the skin.
 Oral consumption of vitamin C doesn’t get sufficient amounts of the vitamin to the right place to lighten skin.
 Simply applying solutions of vitamin C to the face allows only a tiny amount of the vitamin to penetrate into the skin.
 Iontophoresis uses a controlled electrical charge to propel molecules into the skin.
 Vitamin C iontophoresis has been shown in clinical studies to improve the appearance of hyperpigmentation.

 What to Expect

 At the start of Hyperpigmentation treatment, the skin in the treated area will be cleansed.
 A solution containing vitamin C will then be applied to the skin, and the device will be moved slowly over the surface.
 Each hyperpigmentation treatment takes about 30 minutes.
 A mild tingling sensation may occur, but treatment is not painful.
 After treatment, individuals can immediately return to their regular activities.
 There is no recovery period or downtime, but there may be some minor, temporary skin irritation after each treatment.